 I sincerely hope that all the topics discussed above be well-researched into by my readers before making any conclusions, my version of which, I present below:-

 “It is not possible for any organisation to grow extremely large without bursting at the seams from internal pressure.
 Any real Work of Faith, Belief, hard work or finance is done best when done at the grass-roots.
 A single man working hard and getting paid is better than thousands working hard and yet not getting a rupee back.”

-And so, it is time for all the BIG organisations, whether of Men or Machines, to realise that if you want to live through these troubled times, it’s time to break up…
+And so, it is time for all the BIG organizations, whether of Men or Machines, to realize that if you want to live through these troubled times, it’s time to break up…